joysticktv/joysticktv.github.io/streamer_support.md

 ACH (automatic clearing house) is similar to a Wire transfer where we use your bank details to automatically deposit funds in to your bank account.
 We process ACH deposits as next-day (next business day).
 If your payment is sent Friday, then you’ll receive the funds Monday unless Monday is a bank holiday.
 ACH is only available for streamers in the United States as the process required only works with U.S. banks

 > A $5 fee may be added if we’re unable to process your ACH deposit due to incorrect information.

+**Paxum**

+Paxum is a service you sign up for https://paxum.com/ that works like a bank account.
+We can transfer funds directly to your Paxum account account.
+Once a payout request is processed, this is sent within 1 business day.

+** Your Paxum account must be approved and verified by Paxum in order to receive funds.
+If it’s not, they will reject the money we send you which will delay payment.
+Contact Paxum support if you have questions.

 **MassPay**